llm-bible/llm-bible.github.io/_publications/shen2024learning.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.03870"}
   - {name: "Code", url: "https://github.com/clinicalml/co-llm"}
-tags: ['Has Code', 'Merging', 'Reinforcement Learning', 'Training Techniques', 'Uncategorized']
+tags: ['Has Code', 'Merging', 'Reinforcement Learning', 'Training Techniques']
 ---
 We propose a method to teach multiple large language models (LLM) to collaborate by interleaving their generations at the token level.
 We model the